Outer Coast College

-Outer Coast is a small, private, liberal arts postsecondary education institution in development in Sitka, Alaska.
-It opened a two-year undergraduate program in fall 2024, and is currently completing the accreditation process.

-Outer Coast admitted a freshman class of 20 students in 2024 and a similar number the following year, for a total student body of approximately 40.
+Outer Coast is an unaccredited private college in Sitka, Alaska, United States.
+It opened a two-year undergraduate program in fall 2024.
+Outer Coast admitted a freshman class of 20 students in 2024 and a similar number in 2025, for a total student body of about 40.
+The first undergraduate class graduated in 2026.

 History

 After Sheldon Jackson College closed in 2007, the title to the campus was transferred to the Sitka Fine Arts Camp in February 2011.
-In the summer of 2014, Alaska state representative Jonathan Kreiss-Tomkins began deliberating with alumni, teachers and students of Deep Springs College about the possibility of founding a new college on the historic campus in partnership with the Fine Arts Camp.
+In 2014, Alaska state representative Jonathan Kreiss-Tomkins began deliberating with alumni, teachers, and students of Deep Springs College about founding a new college on the historic campus in partnership with the Fine Arts Camp.
 Full-time work to create Outer Coast began in September 2015.

-In October 2017, the Outer Coast team committed to launching the Outer Coast Summer Seminar in the summer of 2018.
-The inaugural seminar was held from July to August, drawing in rising high school juniors and seniors from Alaska and the continental United States to participate in rigorous college-level courses as well as numerous service projects.
+The inaugural Outer Coast Summer Seminar launched in 2018, drawing in rising high school juniors and seniors from across Alaska and the continental United States to participate in rigorous college-level courses and service projects.

-Since 2020, Outer Coast has run three iterations of the Outer Coast Year, a nine-month intensive for high school graduates from across Alaska, the Lower 48, and the globe.
-The Outer Coast Year program transitioned to the full two-year undergraduate program in 2024.
-In addition, the institution has offered six intensive, college-level academic summer programs — or Summer Seminars — for high school students.
+Outer Coast ran three iterations of the Outer Coast Year, a nine-month, credit-bearing intensive for high school graduates.
+The Outer Coast Year transitioned to the full two-year undergraduate program in 2024 in partnership with the University of Alaska Southeast.
+The institution continues to offer yearly Summer Seminars for high school students.

 Admissions at Outer Coast are need-blind and run on a sliding-scale, means-based cost of attendance model.

-Philosophy
+Academics

-Outer Coast is modeled on Deep Springs' "three pillars" of academics, labor and self-governance.
-In academics, students enroll in a rotating series of seminars across disciplines as well as core Indigenous Studies courses, the first of which features Tlingit language learning.
-In self governance, students are actively involved in the governance and operations of the institution through Student Body ("SB") meetings and smaller committees vested with particular responsibilities and decision-making authority.
-At Outer Coast, the labor pillar is reinterpreted as the service pillar.
+Outer Coast is modeled on Deep Springs's "three pillars" of academics, labor, and self-governance.
+In academics, students enroll in a rotating series of seminars across disciplines as well as core Indigenous Studies courses, which prominently feature Tlingit language learning.
+In self-governance, students are actively involved in the college's governance and operations through Student Body ("SB") meetings and smaller committees vested with particular responsibilities and decision-making authority.
+At Outer Coast, the labor pillar is reinterpreted as a service pillar.
 Students develop service projects with community organizations in Sitka.
-Outer Coast places a strong emphasis on the incorporation of Tlingit and other Native Alaskan perspectives in both the selection of its student body and curriculum.
+Outer Coast's curriculum emphasizes bridging Western and Indigenous ways of knowing, and educating students about the Sheldon Jackson campus's role as an American Indian boarding school.

+Outer Coast is not accredited but its website says the college is "authorized as a postsecondary institution by the Alaska Commission on Postsecondary Education (ACPE) and confers credit through our collaboration with University of Alaska Southeast".
+It also says it is pursuing accreditation.